kramit/MSU20201/AZ-104/Case Studies/CaseStudy1.md

 ## Logs (bonus points)

-For bonus points set up logging for the WAG to a Log Analytics Workspace and quite a Kusto query to create a dashboard widget for network traffic
+For bonus points set up logging for the Firewall to a Log Analytics Workspace and quite a Kusto query to create a dashboard widget for network traffic

 https://docs.microsoft.com/en-us/azure/application-gateway/log-analytics